Quadratic equations (also called second degree equations) contain three numbers called parameters:

 Step-by-Step Solution

-The first step in solving a quadratic equation is always arranging it in a form where all terms on one side are ordered from highest to lowest power (in descending order from left to right) and 0 on the other side,
+The first step in solving a quadratic equation is always arranging it in to a form where all terms on one side are ordered from the highest to the lowest power (in descending order from left to right) and 0 on the other side,

 Then we can choose whether to solve it using the quadratic formula or by factoring/completing the square.